Jazz (mobile network operator): 5G Trials

-In January 2020, Jazz had reported that they had successfully carried out 5G trials with reaching speeds of 1.5Gbps.
+In January 2020, Jazz had reported that they had successfully carried out 5G trials with reaching speeds of 1.5 Gbit/s.
 These trials were carried out on the 2.6 GHz spectrum.

+3G Shutdown

+Jazz announced that it would shutdown its 3G network nationwide by November 2024 to repurpose the spectrum for expansion of its 4G network.
+Their 3G network was completely shut off nationwide on 18 November 2024.

 Subsidiaries

 JazzCash

-Jazz had partnered with Mobilink Microfinance Banking to make an entry into the branchless banking market, initially launched under the MobiCash brand name, it was later changed to JazzCash.
+Jazz had partnered with Mobilink Microfinance Banking to make an entry into the banking market, initially launched under the MobiCash brand name, it was later changed to JazzCash.
 It is a direct competitor to Telenor Pakistan's Easypaisa.
-It allows users to pay bills, send and receive money and purchase top-ups for prepaid mobile numbers.

-Branding

-Jazz appointed Ertugrul Ghazi famed Esra Bilgic as its Brand Ambassador.